SemMTM/bank_of_sem/README.md

   - Used to create and manage the bank of sem spreadsheet.
 - Google Auth
   - Uses the creds.json file to set up authentication needed to access the google cloud project.
+- Nodejs
+  - Used to handle the mock terminal code provided by Code Institute in the project template.

 ---